 The Hertie School’s current location, Quartier 110 on Friedrichstraße, has been its home since 2008.
 But the building near Gendarmenmarkt does not offer sufficient space for the school to grow.
 "Our plans for the Robert Koch Forum include the creation of 25 seminar rooms, a library with 80 work spaces, a variable-size event hall with up to 300 seats, and the integration of two existing, historical lecture halls.
 With our many public events, we will fill the historic building - its charming rooms and halls, its corridors and stairwells – with life," said Axel Baisch, Managing Director of the Hertie School.

-Birgit Möhring, Managing Director of BIM, said of the planned renovation: "The Robert Koch Forum is a listed historical building which we will renovate in close cooperation with the Hertie School of Governance.
+Birgit Möhring, Managing Director of BIM, said of the planned renovation: "The Robert Koch Forum is a listed historical building which we will renovate in close cooperation with the Hertie School.
 At the end of the project, the building will combine historical testimony with the modern requirements of the Hertie School.
 This participatory construction process will provide the property and the public with more added value.
-The Hertie School of Governance will occupy about two thirds of the 12,000 m² site."
+The Hertie School will occupy about two thirds of the 12,000 m² site."

 Matthias Kuder, Press Spokesman